NewcastleRSE/microEMG-software/README.md

 GUI instructions are [here](analysis_software/microemggui/microemggui/docs/microemg_help_guide.pdf).

 The GUI has been developed on MacOS and may have some missing functionality or altered formats on other operating systems.

+The GUI produces log messages in a file `microemggui.log` (located in the directory from which the GUI is run). **This log file is overwritten each time the GUI is launched - if you experience issues, rename this file to save the logs.**

 #### MicroEMG analysis scripts